kylefmohr/pysky/README.md

 ## Rate Limit Monitoring

 Before each API call that would trigger a write and incur a cost against the hourly/daily rate limit budget, the cost of prior calls is checked in the database to ensure that the limit will not be exceeded.
 If it would be, a `RateLimitExceeded` exception is raised.
-A warning is printed to sys.stderr if 75% of the hourly or daily budget has been used.
+A warning is printed to sys.stderr if more than 80% of the hourly or daily budget has been used.

 See: https://docs.bsky.app/docs/advanced-guides/rate-limits